against Class I FPV drones.

 In three years, FPV kamikaze drones have become the dominant tactical weapon in asymmetric conflicts.

-Ukraine is not the only theatre.
+Ukraine is not the only theater.

 Iran-backed and non-state actors are deploying FPV kamikaze drones worldwide.

-Established air defence fails — repeatedly.
+Established air defense fails — repeatedly.

-FPV kamikaze drone sets US base on fire.
+FPV kamikaze drone strikes US military aircraft.

 First IDF soldier killed by FPV drone.

-A Hezbollah FPV kamikaze drone with fiber-optic control — structurally immune to RF jamming — struck an Israeli armoured unit.
+A Hezbollah FPV kamikaze drone with fiber-optic control — structurally immune to RF jamming — struck an Israeli armored unit.
 90 fiber-optic FPVs in three months against IDF positions, Iron Dome and Electronic Warfare ineffective.

 First documented FPV strike on an Iron Dome position.

-How the Herakles interceptor neutralises the threat.
+How the Herakles interceptor neutralizes the threat.

 Pick an attack pattern and the asset to defend — the simulation shows each run from detection to hit.